Appdynamics/kafka-monitoring-extension/README.md

     If telnet works, it confirm the access to the Kafka server.

 2. Start jconsole.
 Jconsole comes as a utility with installed jdk.
-After giving the correct host and port , check if Kafka mbean shows up.
+After giving the correct host and port, check if Kafka mbean shows up.

 3. It is a good idea to match the mbean configuration in the config.yml against the jconsole.
 JMX is case sensitive so make